yogensia/korean-lady-discord-bot/README.md

 The name KoreanLady and some of the bot's commands are inspired by [Twitch Streamer Apollolol](https://www.twitch.tv/apollolol)'s community.

+This application uses the TMDb API but is not endorsed or certified by [TMDb](https://www.themoviedb.org/).

 ## License

 Copyright (c) 2019—2020, Yogensia